shubsmastan/pokemon-redux/README.md

 ## Description

 Initially learning to use React components, props and state, lifecycle methods, hooks and using event handlers to conditionally render items on the page.
-Expanded to use Redux to manage state and eventually using Redux Toolkit.
+Expanded to use Redux to manage state and eventually using Redux Toolkit.<br />

+This project was created for learning purposes and is in no way associated with Nintendo.

 ## Author